 - Workspaces will be spaced and sectioned off to ensure a 6-foot distance between each station.
 Elevators and escalators will be limited to a 2-person capacity.

-- While supplies last, masks available for our customers for use inside the Library.
+- While supplies last, masks are available for our customers for use inside the Library.

-- All library staff will be required to wear face masks and sterile gloves.
+- All library staff will be required to wear face masks.

 - All libraries will have hand sanitizer conveniently located throughout the facility for guest usage.